Trustworthy alternative

 1. The AI is built for medical records, not household memos

-Trustworthy's Gold-tier AI answers questions about your household — where the deed is, what the auto policy number is, when the passport expires.
+Trustworthy's Gold-tier AI answers questions about your household: where the deed is, what the auto policy number is, when the passport expires.
 KeptWell's AI is medical: it has read every page of every document, extracts lab values and medication changes in structured form, charts trends over time, and answers chart questions with citations back to the exact page in the exact source.
 If what you need answered isn't "where is the will" but "what was the platinum count last cycle," KeptWell is built for that and Trustworthy isn't.

 2. One thing, deeply, instead of everything, broadly

-Trustworthy is structurally a family operating system — it organizes IDs, financial accounts, estate documents, insurance, and yes, your healthcare directives, all in one vault.
+Trustworthy is structurally a family operating system.
+It organizes IDs, financial accounts, estate documents, insurance, and yes, your healthcare directives, all in one vault.
 KeptWell only does medical records, and we do them with depth a general document vault structurally can't: lab trends over time, medication change histories, citation-backed chat, audio transcription from doctor visits, plain-English summaries calibrated to the seriousness of the document.
 For families whose binder problem is specifically the medical binder, narrower and deeper beats broader and shallower.

 3. Active care, not legacy and estate

-Trustworthy's center of gravity is the "have it ready when you need it" use case — what happens if you're incapacitated, gone, or your family needs to find the deed in a hurry.
+Trustworthy's center of gravity is the "have it ready when you need it" use case: what happens if you're incapacitated, gone, or your family needs to find the deed in a hurry.
 That's a real problem worth solving.
 It's just not the same problem as "we're in active treatment and I need to know what changed since the last appointment."
-KeptWell is built around that ongoing, in-the-thick-of-it medical reality — the records you're generating this month, not the documents you hope your family doesn't need.
+KeptWell is built around that ongoing, in-the-thick-of-it medical reality: the records you're generating this month, not the documents you hope your family doesn't need.

 Honest tradeoffs